major-segfault/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 A Use Case will be either a **command** or a **query**.

+There's an entire object-oriented design principle dedicated to this phenomenon called [CQS (Command-Query Segregation)](/articles/oop-design-principles/command-query-segregation/).
+When you follow it, it helps to make application side-effects easier to reason about  and aids in reducing bugs and improving readability.

 For example, in our Vinyl-Trading app, ["White Label"](https://github.com/stemmlerjs/white-label), an example of a particular **command** is to **add vinyl to our wishlist**.
 That might appear in our code as a class called `AddVinylToWishlist`.

 An example of a **query** would be to **get our wishlist**, which might appear as `GetWishlist`.

+<p class="special-quote">In <b>Command-Query Segregation</b>, COMMANDS perform changes to the system <b>but return no value</b>, and QUERIES pull data out of the system, <b>but produce no side effects</b>.</p>

 #### 3. Use cases belong to a particular **subdomain**